Last Updated: Jun 6, 2017

 When the war broke out between India and China in 1962, the Indo-China border at Nathula was relatively quiet.
 But in 1965 a firing across the border took place because of a dispute around the location of the fenced border.
 In 1967 a major confrontation took place here between the two countries and many lives were lost on both sides.
 You will find a memorial here constructed in honor of the Indian soldiers who lost their lives in this battle.

-After some 44 years of closure, the old Silk Route again reopened in July 2006 allowing limited trade between India and Tibet.
-Items for present trade includes yak hair and tail, silk brocades, clothes etc, however it is limited to border trade and participated by 100 odd businessmen.
+After some 44 years of closure, the old Silk Route again reopened on 6th July 2006 allowing limited trade between India and Tibet of China.
+Items such as wool, raw silk, yak hair, yak tail, China clay, horses, sheep etc can be imported duty free from Tibet of China through this route while 29 items including clothes, tea, coffee, rice etc can be exported to China.
+This is however limited only to a border trade and participated by 100 odd businessmen.